 This is the point you add the yogurt, and this binds the ingredients together.

-Make sure you use full fat yogurt, I use the full fat version of Greek yogurt.
+Make sure you use full fat yogurt.
 I also use salted butter so you don't need to add any extra salt, you only need a touch and the butter adds this perfectly.

-When you roll out your dough, roll it out to about an inch thick, maybe an inch and a half.
+When you roll out your dough, roll it out to about an inch thick, maybe even just half and inch.
 I use a cup to cut the scones out - you can always get fancy and grab some real cutters 🙂

 What To Eat With These Scones